sgoeschl/presentations/javameetup/freemarker/demo/README.md

 ## Advanced Templating Layout

-While some of my colleagues think that building a Web UI with a JVM template engine is completely retarded (well, it is) sometime there is no need for `node.js` when you just want to render plain JSON content.
+While some of my colleagues think that building a Web UI with a JVM template engine is completely old-fashioned sometimes there is no need for `node.js` when you just want to render plain JSON content.
 Having said that you can still use some advanced templating as shown below, e.g.

 ```
 <#import "layout/bootstrap-layout.ftl" as layout>